Vietnam National Museum of History: Exhibits

 A Đông Sơn bronze drum, c.800 BC.

 Exhibits in the museum include Hung era and Neolithic mortuaries, Bronze Age implements such as axe heads, and Cham period artifacts.
 There is an intimidating sculpture of Quan Am, the Goddess of Mercy, which has 1,000 eyes and arms.
 Also on display are the 13 Nguyễn dynasty emperor's ornamented throne, dresses and other antiquities.
 These include the large Đông Sơn drums, which are symbolic of Vietnamese culture.
 At ground level the display consist of stone implements, pottery, and ornaments, up to 1400 AD.
 On the first floor the exhibits pertain to the monarchic reign from the time of the Dinh and Le eras of 900 ADs to Vietnam's last emperors; these are decorative items such as a chest of drawers inlaid with mother-of-pearl, cylindrical containers of enamel (these are funerary jars), ceramics and bright lacquer ware.
-There is a stele which was found during an archaeological excavation with an inscription at a monument labeled G1, which is dedicated to God Harivamsesvara by Harivarman I (ca. 1137) is preserved in the museum.
+There is a stele which was found during an archaeological excavation with an inscription at a monument labeled G1, which is dedicated to God Harivamsesvara by Harivarman I (ca. 1137).
 The exhibits of new artifacts cover Central Vietnam, Central Highlands, South Vietnam and also an old shipwreck near Cu Lao Cham Island.
 The museum has signage in English, but this is inadequate to express all that is on display in the museum.

-To popularize Vietnam's history from the past to the present, the Museum administration organized an exhibition of 450 artifacts (416 from 13 Vietnamese museums and the balance from 8 European museums) in Austria and Belgium from September 2003 to November 2004.
+To popularize Vietnam's history from the past to the present, the museum administration organized an exhibition of 450 artifacts (416 from 13 Vietnamese museums and the balance from 8 European museums) in Austria and Belgium from September 2003 to November 2004.
 The Royal Museum of Arts and History (Kingdom of Belgium) and the Vienna Ethnology Museum (Republic of Austria) were associated with this exhibition, which was titled "Vietnam – Past and Present."